 EU Directive and Implementation in Austria

-Austria implemented the Directive – unlike other European countries, such as Germany, which implemented this law at the beginning of 2021 – at the very last moment, effective from 17 July 2021, by adopting the Restructuring and Insolvency Directive Implementation Act (Restrukturierungs- und InsolvenzRichtlinie-Umsetzungsgesetz), which includes a separate new law comprising the provision for the restructuring of companies, the Restructuring Act (Restrukturierungsordnung), and which amended certain other laws including the Insolvency Act (Insolvenzordnung).
+Austria implemented the Directive at the very last moment, effective from 17 July 2021, unlike other European countries, such as Germany, which implemented this law at the beginning of 2021.
+Austria implemented the Directive by adopting the Restructuring and Insolvency Directive Implementation Act (Restrukturierungs- und InsolvenzRichtlinie-Umsetzungsgesetz), which includes a separate new law comprising the provision for the restructuring of companies, the Restructuring Act (Restrukturierungsordnung), and which amended certain other laws including the Insolvency Act (Insolvenzordnung).
 The Restructuring and Insolvency Directive Implementation Act complements the procedures and pre-insolvency options introduced by the Restructuring Act (for details see 2.2 Types of Voluntary and Involuntary Restructurings, Reorganisations, Insolvencies and Receivership).

 National Legislative Measures

 At the national level, several legislative changes were adopted in the field of insolvency law to mitigate the economic consequences of the COVID-19 pandemic.
-Besides the temporary suspension of the obligation to file for insolvency (see 2.3 Obligation to Commence Formal Insolvency Proceedings), the Austrian legislator decided that bridge loans, which were taken out in the period between 1 March 2020 and 30 June 2021 to pre-finance the salaries of employees on short-time work, as well as their immediate repayment upon receipt of the short-time working assistance, cannot be challenged pursuant to Section 31 of the Austrian Insolvency Act, if the loan was not secured by the borrower’s assets and the lender was not aware of the borrower’s illiquidity when the loan was granted (for details regarding avoidance under Austrian insolvency law, see 11.
-Transfers/Transactions that May Be Set Aside).
+Besides the temporary suspension of the obligation to file for insolvency, the Austrian legislature decided that bridge loans taken out in the period between 1 March 2020 and 30 June 2021 to pre-finance the salaries of employees on short-time work, as well as their immediate repayment upon receipt of the short-time working assistance, cannot be challenged pursuant to Section 31 of the Austrian Insolvency Act if the loan was not secured by the borrower’s assets and the lender was not aware of the borrower’s illiquidity when the loan was granted (for details regarding avoidance under Austrian insolvency law, see 11.
+Transfers/Transactions That May Be Set Aside).
 Since these state measures have tried to overcome a situation where entrepreneurs have been hit by the economic effects directly or indirectly caused by the shut-downs of businesses (including supply chains), and those effects no longer exist (or not to a sufficient extent), these measures have ceased.

 The legal framework for insolvencies of business entities (as well as individuals) in Austria is codified in the Insolvency Act.
 Besides that, since July 2021 the new Restructuring Act has been providing a regime for restructuring (for details see 2.2 Types of Voluntary and Involuntary Restructurings, Reorganisations, Insolvencies and Receivership).